Investigating Black-Box Function Recognition Using Hardware Performance Counters: Background

 \subsection{Related Work}

-HPCs have found wide utility in a range of offensive and defensive security applications, particularly as precise measurement sources for mounting and defending against micro-architectural attacks, e.g.\ using cache accesses, timings, and speculative execution~\cite{uhsadel2008exploiting,alam2017performance,mushtaq2018nights,li2018online,payer2016hexpads}.
-A significant body of work has studied their use for malware detection in static and online~\cite{demme2013feasibility,zhou2018hardware,tang2014unsupervised,sayadi2018customized} environments, including rootkit~\cite{singh2017detection}, cryptocurrency miner~\cite{gangwal2020detecting}, and ransomware detection~\cite{alam2019ratafia}.
-A general approach involves building bespoke statistical or machine learning models using known malware and safeware samples.
-Target binaries are instrumented with procedures to collect counter measurements from the host CPU's performance monitoring unit (PMU).
-Supervised and unsupervised learning approaches have been explored where malware labels are known and unknown respectively.
+HPCs have been used in various security applications, particularly as precise measurement sources for micro-architectural side-channels, like speculative execution and cache timing attacks~\cite{uhsadel2008exploiting,alam2017performance,li2018online}.
+A significant body of work has also studied HPCs for malware detection in static and online environments, including rootkit, cryptocurrency miner, and ransomware detection~\cite{zhou2018hardware,singh2017detection,alam2019ratafia}.
+A general approach instruments target binaries to acquire measurements from the CPU's performance monitoring unit (PMU), which are then used to build custom statistical and machine learning models from known malware/safeware samples.

-Spisak~\cite{spisak2016hardware} developed a new kernel-mode rootkit family that uses PMU interrupts to trap certain architectural events, e.g.\ syscalls.
-The author also demonstrates that events from ARM TrustZone program execution can be analysed on some consumer devices.
-Malone et al.~\cite{malone2011hardware} explored the feasibility of performance counters for static and dynamic software integrity verification.
-Measurements from six HPCs are presented under four test programs; however, effectiveness results using standard evaluation metrics are not given.
-Wang et al.~\cite{wang2015confirm} later applied a similar approach to the domain of embedded systems firmware verification.
-The approaches generally comprise: \Circled{1} collecting measurements for a given program under different inputs at installation-time, and \Circled{2} checking the similarity of freshly collected measurements at run-time against those from \Circled{1}.